Jill Roord: Senior

-In 2019, Roord was called to represent the Netherlands in the 2019 FIFA Women's World Cup in France.
+In 2019, Roord was called to represent the Netherlands in the 2019 World Cup in France.
 She scored the Netherlands' game-winning goal during the team's first match of the tournament against New Zealand, marking the first Netherlands goal at the tournament.
 Her 92nd-minute goal after being subbed cemented the foundation for the Netherlands' group E lead.
 During the team's second group stage match against Cameroon, Roord was subbed in the 71st minute during the Netherlands' 3–1 win.
 After the Dutch defeated Canada 2–1 and finished at the top of Group E, they advanced to the knockout stage where they defeated 2011 champions, Japan 2–1, with Roord subbing in the 87th minute.
 Roord subbed in during the 87th minute of the team's quarterfinal win against Italy and advanced to the semifinals – a first in the Netherlands team's history.
 During the semi-final match against Sweden, Roord played in the defender position in front of 48,452 spectators in Lyon.
 The defense kept a clean sheet and the Netherlands won 1–0 advancing to the final against 2015 champions, the United States.
 Roord subbed in during the 66th minute of the Final after the United States took a 2–0 lead and eventual win.

 Roord was named to the squad for UEFA Women's Euro 2022 qualifying matches (2021 was postponed due to the COVID-19 pandemic).
 During a match against Estonia on 30 August 2019, she scored the Netherlands' second goal of the team's 7–0 win.
-Roord scored the Netherlands' game-winning goal in the 1–0 win against Russia on 18 September further cementing the team's place at the UEFA Women's Euro 2022.
+Roord scored the Netherlands' game-winning goal in the 1–0 win against Russia on 18 September further cementing the team's place at the Euro 2022.

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 World Cup.
+Roord scored in the Netherlands' second match against the USA.

+Roord scored twice in the Netherlands' blowout 15–0 win over Indonesia on 25 October 2024.
+In her next game, she recorded her 100th cap in a 2–1 friendly victory over Denmark on 29 October 2024.

+Personal life

+Roord is currently in a romantic relationship with Dutch field hockey player Pien Sanders.
+She has previously dated FC Barcelona Femení player Jana Fernández.